Observing Double White Dwarfs with the Lunar GW Antenna: Generation of the synthetic population

 The SN Ia rate for each galaxy in our sample is estimated based on observed SN Ia rates in the local Universe.
 These rates are provided as functions of various galaxy properties, including luminosity in the $B$ and $K$ bands, stellar mass, and morphological type.
-Specifically, we adopt the rate–size relations described in \cite{SNIa_rate_Li}, and we use two parameters: the $B$ band luminosity and one chosen among the morphological type and the $B-K$ color.
-The rates are calculated preferably from the $B-K$ color (obtained as $m_B-m_K$) and the $B$ band luminosity.
-Where this was not possible due to the lacking of the $K$ apparent magnitude, the morphological type and the $B$ band luminosity are used.
-The $B$ luminosity is $L_B=10^{-0.4(M_B-M_{B,\odot})}L_\odot$, where $M_B$ is the absolute corrected $B$ band magnitude, $M_{B,\odot}=5.31 \pm 0.03$ mag is the absolute magnitude of the Sun in the $B$ band and $L_\odot$ is the luminosity of the Sun.
+Specifically, we adopted the rate–size relations described in \cite{SNIa_rate_Li}, and we used two parameters: the $B$ band luminosity and one chosen among the morphological type and the $B - K$ color.
+The rates were calculated preferably from the $B - K$ color (obtained as $m_B-m_K$) and the $B$ band luminosity.
+Where this was not possible due to the lacking of the $K$ apparent magnitude, which is the case for a non-negligible fraction of the population, the morphological type and the $B$ band luminosity were used.
+See App. \ref{app:extra_rates} for further details.
+The $B$ luminosity is $L_B=10^{-0.4(M_B-M_{B,\odot})}L_\odot$, where $M_B$ is the absolute corrected $B$ band magnitude and $M_{B,\odot}=5.31 \pm 0.03$ mag is the absolute magnitude of the Sun in the $B$ band.
 The $B$ luminosity is than expressed in units of $10^{10}L_\odot$ as a reference scale unit for the luminosity of galaxies.

-Galaxies lacking both data sets are a minor component (mainly negligible stellar aggregates) and are not expected to significantly affect the overall SN Ia rate outside the Milky Way.
+Galaxies lacking both data sets are a minor component (mainly negligible stellar aggregates) and are not expected to significantly affect the overall SN Ia rate.
 Therefore, they are excluded from the analysis.

-The rate-size relations that relate the B band luminosity and galaxy color or morphological type to the rate $r$ are found to be power laws:
+The rate-size relations that relate the B band luminosity and galaxy color or morphological type to the rate $r$ are phenomenologically parametrized by \citep{SNIa_rate_Li}: